Ministry of Defense (Japan): Incidents and security events

-Defense of Japan
+Defense of Japan white paper

-Defense of Japan (防衛白書, Bōei hakusho) is an annual white paper released by Japan's Ministry of Defense.
-It serves as a comprehensive report on Japan's defense policy, national security, and related matters.
-The paper is translated from Japanese into both English and Chinese, and released on the Ministry of Defense's website for anyone from the public to read.
-Digital archives are also provided on their website, going back as far as 2014.
+Defense of Japan (防衛白書, Bōei hakusho) is an annual white paper published by Japan's Ministry of Defense.
+The report provides a comprehensive overview of Japan's defense policy, national security environment, and activities of the Self-Defense Forces.
+The publication is translated from Japanese into English and Chinese and made publicly available on the ministry's website.
+Digital archives of the white paper are also provided online, with available issues dating back to 2014.